brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 Now that I know the config magic I've worked on in the past couple posts is working, I can try spinning up and connecting to a real database!

-I don't believe in managing my own databases, so I'm going to use Azure
+I don't believe in managing my own databases, so I'm going to use [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).